 - Creating a community and culture of data among all stakeholders and users.
 This should breakdown data related barriers and improve data literacy.

-- Utilising the right technology, systems and tools to support your institutional data analytics program.
+- Utilising the right technology, systems and tools to support your institutional data analytics program and generate actionable insights.

-The key takeaway from this framework and it’s principles and competencies: Institutions need data analytics to maximise their potential and the potential of their resources.
+The key takeaway from this framework, it’s principles and competencies: Institutions need data analytics to maximise their potential and the potential of their resources.
 Saying that, the authors encourage institutions not to be afraid of the process and to approach it incrementally.

 Once HEIs have begun their digital transformation, modern cloud-based, data-driven systems can help them to implement and achieve their data goals.
 Ultimately, whether your institutional data analytics goal revolves around student retention, student experience, campus efficiency or equitable access, there is a data-driven system that can support it.